Dan Brady (Illinois politician): Illinois House of Representatives

-Secretary of State
+Candidate for Secretary of State

 Brady announced his candidacy to succeed retiring incumbent Jesse White for Secretary of State in the 2022 Illinois Secretary of State election.
 He became the first Republican candidate to have announced his run.
 His campaign platform focused on decreasing wait times at motor facilities as well as increasing organ donation registration.

+Mayor of Bloomington

+Brady was elected mayor of Bloomington in 2025.

 Personal life

-Brady lives in Bloomington, Illinois with his wife, Teri Brady and their two children.
+Brady lives in Bloomington, Illinois, with his wife, Teri, and their two children.
 Brady is a Catholic.